seaflow-uw/popcycle/README.md

 ```

 ## Help
-Documentation for `popcycle` functions used in this guide can be accessed with the built-in R help system. e.g. Running the following command in R will bring up a separate doc window for the `filter.evt.files` function.
+Documentation for `popcycle` functions used in this guide can be accessed with the built-in R help system. e.g. running the following command in R will bring up a separate doc window for the `filter.evt.files` function.

 ```r
 ?filter.evt.files